 Consumer interest in health and wellness is growing as they recognize the role diet plays in health and well-being.
-They are demanding healthier, more "real foods," which we define as foods with fewer artificial ingredients and minimal processing.
-Consumers are increasingly seeking fresh, natural, organic products and those made with ingredients they recognize.
+They are demanding healthier, more "real foods," which we believe is food made with recognizable and desirable ingredients.
+Consumers are increasingly seeking fresh, natural or organic products and those made with ingredients they recognize.
 They are telling us to avoid artificial preservatives, colors and flavors and are seeking products with vegetables, whole grains and other components associated with good health.